Foreign language and Information Technology (IT) courses

 - a foreign language or information technology (IT) course

 - completed with the award of a certificate of competence, not a certificate of attendance.

 Courses in the Irish or English language do not qualify, as these are State languages.
-Postgraduate courses in foreign languages or IT also do not qualify, but may qualify for tuition fees relief.
+Postgraduate courses in foreign languages or information technology (IT) also do not qualify, but may qualify for tuition fees relief.

 You will receive relief at the standard rate of tax, 20%.
 Relief is available for the cost of courses where the fees cost between €315 and €1,270.

 You cannot claim relief for fees that are funded by grants, scholarships or your employer.
 If you receive partial funding towards course fees, you must declare it to Revenue when you claim relief.